fdecunta/updatecsv/README.md

 # updatecsv

-This is a command-line program that merges two CSV files based on a specific column.
+This a simple command-line program that merges two CSV files based on a specific column.
 It adds new values without overwriting the old ones.

 I use this regularly to update data from experiments with new measurements.